-- Inspect electrical cords on a regular basis.
+- 2. Inspect electrical cords on a regular basis.
 Electric wires shall not be exposed to damage from vehicles or mobile equipment.
 Do not use, and tag as "DEFECTIVE" if cord is damaged or frayed or a prong is missing from a 3-pronged plug. - 3.
 All electrical panels must remain accessible at all times.
 Maintain a 3-foot clearance in front of all panels. - 4.
 Electrical work can only be performed by a qualified person with appropriate technical knowledge, training and certifications. - 5.
 Always assume overhead power lines are energized.
 It is recommended by OSHA that employees are made aware that most overhead lines are not insulated and this should always be assumed, when in doubt.
 Contact with these lines can cause serious injury including death. - 6.
-Cal/OSHA designated safe distances must be maintained when working near electric power lines (see Industry Safety Bulletins #8C, #22A, and #25A for applicable regulations and safe distances).
-These regulations apply to all persons and equipment that may be in close proximity to power lines, such as aerial platforms/lifts, ladders, scaffolds, booms, forklifts, cranes, rigging sets, truss work and backdrops.
-All aerial equipment must remain at least 10 feet away from power lines up to 50,000 volts.
+Safe distances must be maintained when working near electric power lines.
+Specific regulations apply to all persons and equipment that may be in close proximity to power lines, such as aerial platforms/lifts, ladders, scaffolds, booms, forklifts, cranes, rigging sets, truss work and backdrops, so consult your Safety Program Director before beginning work.